 • I rarely recommend painting your samples directly on the cabinet or the wall.

-• TWO coats, always.
+• TWO coats of paint, always.

 • Remember to leave THREE sides of your poster board/foam board with THREE+ INCHES of white showing around the edge.